KeeganW/go-commands/README.md

 ## Future Work

+1. Create a github.io page, and tie to gocommands.io
-1. Make this read from a remote location, so people can share commands and aliases with each other
+2. Make this read from a remote location, so people can share commands and aliases with each other
+3. Make an interface for changing commands easily (a website holding configurations that is pulled from?)
+4. Smart commands: based on current directory, make certain commands come to the front and be available over others